thunderrabbit/barefoot_rob/content/events/2023/03/11cuddle-party-event-in-tokyo.en.md

 Can’t we get physical touch in Japan without sex?

-I once saw a man grab a woman’s butt then try to run away.
-I grabbed him and dragged him back, but then she jumped on the train, with better things to do.

-Fast forward many years: I had married Lin and built up a men’s group where I could get weekly hugs; suddenly a pandemic was announced and the men’s group moved online.
+A decade ago, I married Lin and started to build up a men’s group where I could get weekly hugs; suddenly a pandemic was announced and the men’s group moved online.